blairconrad/blairconrad.github.io/_drafts/limit-fakeiteasy-extension-scanning-with-a-bootstrapper.md

 ## Using a custom bootstrapper

-By default, after scanning all FakeItEasy-referencing assemblies in the AppDomain, FakeItEasy will examine all DLLs in the working directory.
+By default, after scanning all FakeItEasy-referencing assemblies currently loaded in the AppDomain, FakeItEasy&nbsp;1.18.0 will examine all DLLs in the working directory.
 This behaviour can be changed by including in the AppDomain a class that implements `FakeItEasy.IBootstrapper`.
 As I write, this is the only behaviour that the bootstrapper controls:

 {% highlight csharp %}
 /// <summary>
-/// Provides a list of assemblies to scan for extension points.
 /// Provides a list of assembly file names to scan for extension points, such as
 /// <see cref="IDummyDefinition"/>s, <see cref="IArgumentValueFormatter"/>s, and
 /// <see cref="IFakeConfigurator"/>s.